WebexCommunity/webex-node-bot-framework/docs/buttons-and-cards-example.md

 // send an example card in response to any input framework.hears(/.*/, function(bot) {
-  bot.sendCard({
-    // Fallback text for clients that don't render cards
-    markdown: "[Tell us about yourself](https://www.example.com/form/book-vacation).
-We just need a few more details to get you booked for the trip of a lifetime!",
+  // Fallback text for clients that don't render cards - messageFormat (in this example using Markdown) is defined in Framework Options const fallbackText = "[Tell us about yourself](https://www.example.com/form/book-vacation).
+We just need a few more details to get you booked for the trip of a lifetime!";
-    attachments: cardBody
+  bot.sendCard(cardBody, fallbackText);
   });
 });